cloudikeme/cncf-tools-end-to-end-project/cluster-setup/gke-cluster-setup.md

 By completing these steps, we have successfully directed Kubernetes to use a specific configuration file and stored the path in a hidden environment file for future reference.

-## PART 2: CLUSTER CONFIGURATIONS & SETUP
+## PART II: CLUSTER CONFIGURATIONS & SETUP

 ### **Setting Up Your Kubernetes Environment**